OPENING THE ANCIENT DOORS

 To him who overcomes, I will give the right to sit with me on my throne, just as I overcame and sat down with my Father on his throne.
 (Revelation 3:21)

-Recently I read the life of Lucy Maud Montgomery, the author of Anne of Green Gables.
-Such a marvelous work that has been a great blessing to millions of people.
+Recently I read the life of Lucy Maud Montgomery, the author of Anne of Green Gables — a marvelous work that has been a great blessing to millions of people.
 Yet, there was much sadness in Mrs. Montgomery’s life, as has been true of other gifted people who have given us such pleasure.
 She was beset with depression.

-For how long have human beings sought to live their own life, although perhaps obeying one religion or another.
+For how long have human beings sought to live their own lives, although perhaps obeying one religion or another?
 It is perfectly possible, and the norm, for religious people to adhere to the rules and practices of their religion without opening their life to God.

-Now we are perceiving that the only lasting good that religion can do is to bring us to the place where we give our life wholly to Christ; for He is the only Way to the Father.
-Until we are willing to live by the Life of Christ we never will experience the deepest longing of our heart.
+Now we are perceiving that the only lasting good that religion can do is to bring us to the place where we give our lives wholly to Christ, for He is the only Way to the Father.
+Until we are willing to live by the Life of Christ, we never will experience the deepest longing of our heart.

-The earth is the LORD’s, and everything in it, the world, and all who live in it; (Psalms 24:1)
+The earth is the LORD’s, and everything in it, the world, and all who live in it; (Psalm 24:1)

 So it is true that we have come to the time when our viewpoint is moving from Heaven to the earth.
 Previously we have thought that the goal of our salvation is that we might live in Heaven for eternity.
 We have built up a mythology about our life in Heaven, complete with mansions to live in.